-Attendees are associated with a wide range of organisations – affiliation such as Universities and scientific research organisations, private technology companies and government departments.
-Many attendees have no organisational affiliation and fund their own conference attendance as 'Hobbyists'.
+Many attendees are associated with a wide range of organisations and have affiliations with universities, scientific research organisations, private technology companies and government departments.
+Many attendees have no organisational affiliations and fund their conference attendance privately as 'Hobbyists'.

 Is there a dress code?

 The dress code for the conference is 'neat casual'.
-Jeans, t-shirts, shorts etc are acceptable.
-We request that for the comfort of yourself and others at the conference that high standards of hygiene are maintained at all times.
-The Australian summer can be very warm, and you may find that you perspire more than usual.
+Jeans, T-shirts, shorts and so on are acceptable.
+We request that for the comfort of yourself and others at the conference high standards of personal hygiene are maintained at all times.

 Weather in Auckland in January, in fact at any time of year, can be unpredictable.
 Please come prepared for both rain and sun...